This New TikTok Trend Is Encouraging You To "Kill Brands, Get Paid"

 You know the meme: "There is no ethical consumption under capitalism."
 It's almost tiring at this point.
-We are all perfectly aware that it's very hard to spend even a dollar without unwittingly supporting child labor, exploitation, and environmental abuse.
+We are all perfectly aware that it's very hard to spend even a dollar without unwittingly supporting child labour, exploitation, and environmental abuse.
 It seems like whatever trail you follow, they all lead to a handful of companies that only grow richer and stronger as the world burns.
-Billionaires and politicians alike have turned a profit amid a pandemic that has killed 200,000 Americans and financially devastated millions.
+Billionaires and politicians alike have turned a profit amid a pandemic that has killed over a million people worldwide and financially devastated millions.
 And yet, it always strikes us as news.

-The Anti Advertising Advertising Club is paying TikTokers as much as $20,000 to post videos talking down and criticizing companies like Amazon, Facebook, Tesla, and Palantir.
-According to Business Insider, the group MSCHF will pay anyone that meets the requirements $10 to accuse TikTok of "content suppression" and up to $20,000 for attacking companies that have contracts with Immigration and Customs Enforcement (ICE).
+The Anti Advertising Advertising Club is paying TikTokers as much as $20,000 (£15,000) to post videos talking down and criticising companies like Amazon, Facebook, Tesla, and Palantir.
+According to Business Insider, the group MSCHF will pay anyone that meets the requirements $10 (£8) to accuse TikTok of "content suppression" and up to $20,000 (£15,000) for attacking companies that have contracts with America's Immigration and Customs Enforcement (ICE).

 The project's website prominently displays the gist: "Kill Brands, Get Paid" and explains that MSCHF (pronounced like mischief) is "sponsoring takedowns of nine evil brands and we'll pay anyone who joins the fight."
 The website also has audio tracks for each brand, pop songs with revised lyrics that detail ways the brands are "evil."
 For Fashion Nova, Billy Joel's "We Didn't Start the Fire" was rewritten as: We didn't pay designers.
 We just stole the dresses and took all the credit.